canceromics/AStruct/README.md

 <img src="icon.png" align="right" />

-# diffRSS
+# AStruct

-diffRSS is a powerful tool for detection  different riboSNitch structure in alleles (SNPs).
+AStruct is a powerful tool for detection  different riboSNitch structure in alleles (SNPs).